AholaJoonas/backgesturer/README.md

 		</li>

 In case you use backgesturer on an element with no .backgesture-content-wrapper or .backgesture-button-wrapper, it will be generated, but the performance will be poor.
 Especially in a large node-collection.

+##Browser support
+Should work on all modern browsers, but please note that I made this primarily for mobile-webapps.
+###Tested on

+1. iPad 3 and iPhone 5 with iOS 7
+2. latest Chrome, 30.0
+3. Latest Firefox, 24.0
+4. Opera 12.16 and 17.0
+5. IE 9, but has some minor bugs, like buttons not always working

 ##TODO:
 1. Solve the context-problem (More than one instance of backgesturer --> explosions)